Student Support Services

 www.msubillings.edu/citycollege/Advising.htm or www.msubillings.edu/advise

 The Advising Center offers advising services to all new admitted, transfer, and re-admit students for the first few semesters.
 The Advising Center assists students with understanding the coursework and requirements for their major, registration, and academic planning.
-Upon completion of the first few semester(s) in good academic standing, the student is transferred to a faculty advisor in his or her major.
+Upon completion of the first few semester(s) in good academic standing, most students are transferred to a faculty advisor in his or her major.
 Students should call or visit Jacket Student Central for an appointment to begin the process of choosing coursework and determining an academic plan of study.

 Mandatory Advising

-All first-time freshmen students entering City College at MSU Billings are required to see an academic advisor before registering for classes.
+All first-time freshmen students entering City College at MSU Billings as well as current students are required to see an academic advisor before registering for classes.
 During the initial advising session, students will receive information regarding requirements and worksheets for their academic program.

 Advisors assist students with selection of courses and academically-related issues, but the ultimate responsibility for meeting graduation requirements belongs to the student.